 Whitewash is one of those old-fashioned products we here about but never get to use.
-A trip overseas to the Greek Isles and you get to see whitewash everywhere.
-Every house is whitewashed.
-The only time we get to see it is when we scrape off flaking paint that was painted over calcimine without proper sealing.
-Up till the 1930's whitewash (calcimine, or often called distemper for inside work) was the main paint used on masonry and plaster.
+The only time we get to see it is when we scrape off flaking paint that was painted over whitewash without proper sealing.
+Up till the 1930's whitewash (calcimine, often called distemper for inside work) was the main paint used on masonry and plaster.
 Thankfully it went out of favor.

 Of course, with the return of "earthy" building designs whitewash is making a comeback.
-Special "Limewash" paints are now sold at a higher price than the best acrylic paint, and on brickwork the coverage is minute.
-Mind you, we don't have to finance the life-style of some marketing-mogul.
-It's as easy as a wink to make with an all up cost of around $1.50 a liter.
-Take one bucket of rock lime (sometimes called fro lime for inside work) add a couple of handfuls of Casine glue (skim milk powder), mix in a drum, add water, watch it boil - and don't touch it.
-Let it stand for a few days.
-Add your oxide color for a tint, and there it is.
+Special Limewash paints are now sold at a higher price than the best acrylic paint, and on brickwork the coverage is minute.
+Mind you, we don't have to finance the life-style of some marketing-mogul; whitewash is as easy as a wink to make and costs next to nothing.
+Take one bucket of rock lime (sometimes called fro lime) and add a couple of handfuls of Casein glue (skim milk powder), mix in a drum, add water, and watch it boil - don't touch it.
+Let it stand for a few days and then add oxide color for a tint, and there it is.

-Now whitewash is one of those products with a rather long use - from the Egyptian pyramids to Roman frescoes.
+Now whitewash is one of those products which has been used for eons - from the Egyptian pyramids to Roman frescoes.
 And believe it or not, in the Bible it's a kind of swear word.
 Paul the apostle called Ananias the High Priest a "whitewashed wall".
-Jesus called the religious authorities of his day, "whitewashed tombs".
-These may not seem strong character slurs, but they are indeed very strong.
-Them there are frighten words!
+Jesus called the religious authorities of his day, "whitewashed tombs."
+These may not seem strong character slurs, but they are indeed very strong - them there are frighten words!